zk4x/zyx/zyx/README.md

 ## Backends

 Zyx runs on different devices, current backends are CUDA, HIP and OpenCL.
-Zyx automatically tries to utilize all available devices, but you can also manually change it by creating file backend_config.ron in folder zyx in home config directory (usually ~/.config/zyx/backend_config.ron).
+Zyx automatically tries to utilize all available devices, but you can also manually change it by creating file backend_config.json in folder zyx in home config directory (usually ~/.config/zyx/backend_config.json).
 There write [BackendConfig] struct.

 ## Simple neural network